wsydney76/craft-contentoverview/README.md

         ->icon('@templates/_icons/history.svg')
         ->jsFunction('myApp_publish_release')

-    // Call a custom controller action
+    // Call a custom controller action (see example below)
     // elementId and draftId params will be posted to the action.
     // requires that the controller action return ->asSuccess(message) or ->asFailure(message)
     // Takes care of displaying cp notice/error, redirect/refreshing the section html